Placeholder for header/hero

 The student awardee receives a $2,500 scholarship, a Summer Research Experience for Undergraduates student stipend and project expense funds.
 The faculty mentor also receives a summer stipend during the project period (if not already awarded one).

 The recipient will be an enrolled undergraduate student with junior or senior standing at UW-Eau Claire during the award period.
 The recipient will have conducted outstanding collaborative research or demonstrated the potential for outstanding undergraduate research.
-Only open to students majoring in chemistry, biology, or nursing.
+Only open to students majoring in biology or chemistry.

 Recent Outstanding Undergraduate Research Project Award Recipients: